-How to stop condensation on windows from ruining your home
+How to stop condensation on windows from ruining your home: 11 ways to eradicate moisture

-In this guide, we explain, with the help of experts in the field, how to deal with condensation on windows and what you can do to prevent this from happening in the future.
+In this guide, we explain, with the help of experts, how to stop condensation on windows and what you can do to prevent this from happening in the future.

 In an ideal world you wouldn't have a condensation problem to deal with in the first place — and this is where preventative measures come into play.

-There are a few easy ways to reduce the chances of condensation on windows, some are short-term solutions and others are long-term ways to prevent the problem from occurring in the future.
+There are a number of ways to reduce the chances of condensation on windows and the good news is while some are long-term ways to prevent the problem from occurring in the future, others are easy short-term solutions, involving little time and low expense.

 1. Throw open windows and doors